yangjialin94/knowli-readme/README.md

 Knowli is a **cross-platform mobile learning app** that delivers bite-sized, AI-generated stories and surprising facts in under **30 seconds**.
 Designed for all age groups, Knowli makes idle moments productive — whether on a coffee break or waiting in line.

+👉 Download on the App Store: [Knowli](https://apps.apple.com/ca/app/knowli/id6749599315)
 👉 This repository is **public for recruiters and collaborators to review the project’s scope and technology choices**.
 The source code remains private.

 ---